 Both fine and coarse semolina are found in Moroccan home kitchens, where they are used not only to make Morocco's famous couscous but also to make flavorful bread, sweets, crepes, fried pancakes and even porridge-like soups.
-See my list of Moroccan Recipes with Semolina to get a better idea of how this sandy-textured flour from durum wheat is used.
-Also see the glossary listing for Durum Flour, which is an even fine-textured flour than semolina.Continue to 13 of 24 below.
+Moroccan recipes with semolina use this sandy-textured flour from durum wheat Also see the glossary listing for Durum Flour, which is an even fine-textured flour than semolina.Continue to 13 of 24 below.

 13 of 24

 14 of 24

 Couscous is regarded as Morocco's national dish.
 Once served as a staple in place of bread, it is now a weekly rather than a daily offering in most Moroccan homes.
 Some of the best-loved preparations are couscous with seven vegetables and couscous tfaya.
 Although couscous made from semolina is most popular, couscous may also be made from barley, wheat, corn, millet and other seeds and grains.